 3. Blue Talon Bistro

-Their menu is French-inspired and both couples got French Toast and the Blue Talon Breakfast Platter to split.
+Their menu is French-inspired and my husband and I got the French Toast and the Blue Talon Breakfast Platter to split.
 The French Toast was very thick and dense, almost like a cake.

 4. Shorty’s Diner

 Not the place to go if you want something healthy though.
-Perfect if you are looking for a big, hearty breakfast at a great price.
+Perfect if you are looking for a big, hearty breakfast full of comfort food at a great price.

 I had the sampler platter and substituted french toast for the pancake.
 No regrets.